NikolaLohinski/awesome-tools/kubernetes/README.md

 telepresence --also-proxy 192.168.1.249 --also-proxy 192.168.1.250 --swap-deployment format-worker
 ```
 In the case of an non-worker pod, you must add --expose 8080 to bind the port in the cluster

+## Kubernetes context

+Switch faster between clusters and namespaces in kubectl with [kubectx](https://kubectx.dev).